 - Utility and electric bills

-Familiarize yourself with the recommended budget percentages by category to see where you should stand with each of these monthly payments.
+It’s possible to save money on all the expenses listed above.
+Read our guide on recommended budget percentages to see how much you should spend on each of these monthly payments.

 How to Lower Monthly Bills and Save Money

-If you want to reduce your expenses, here are the 11 best ways to lower your monthly bills and save more money.
+Here are the best ways to lower your monthly expenses and save money.

 2. Cut the Cord